Dropsource/monarch_site/README.md

 version those images.
 Unfortunately, after `yarn build`, the import statement moves them to the `build/assets/images` directory, which is confusing.
 Beware of that.

+Prefer to place images in a sub-directory so you can more easily reference them.
+See directory blog/2023-06-29-isolation.

 ### Open graph images
 Ideally every blog post and newsletter should have its own open graph image.
 If you are adding an open graph image, then make sure its dimensions are